femiwiki/DiscordRCFeed/README.md

 - [ ] Fix ci test
 - [ ] Add support for Flow

-This is a fork of [kulttuuri/DiscordNotifications] which is an extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your wiki like editing, adding or removing a page into [Discord](https://discordapp.com/) channel.
+This is a fork of [kulttuuri/DiscordNotifications] which is an extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your wiki like editing, deleting or moving a page into [Discord](https://discordapp.com/) channel.

 ## Requirements